 Inflow ADHD App Key Features

-Inflow has great features like a journal space, educational learning modules, and accountability coaching.
-There are monthly and annual subscriptions available and you can choose whether or not you want to add coaching.
+Inflow has great features like a journal space and educational learning modules.
+There are monthly and annual subscriptions available.
 You will be eligible for a seven-day free trial with either subscription plan.

 How To Get Started With Inflow ADHD App